 - A Rinne hearing test.
 This test distinguishes the sounds being transmitted through air conduction from those that are being transmitted through bone conduction in order to detect conductive hearing loss in one ear at a time, according to StatPearls publishing.

 - A Weber hearing test.
 This quick, simple test can detect both conductive and sensorineural hearing loss in each ear, according to StatPearls publishing.

 - An audiogram test.
 Your doctor will use the graph generated by this test in order to look for specific indications of conductive hearing loss.

 After confirming you have conductive hearing loss, your provider will recommend treatment options depending on what is causing the problem.
 If the hearing loss is due to an obstruction in the ear, your doctor will remove the material and work with you to prevent it from accumulating in the future.
 Your provider may prescribe antibiotics or antifungal medications to ward off ear infections.

-Structural ear issues like holes, bone lesions or tumors will require surgery to resolve, says the American Academy of Otolaryngology-Head and Neck Surgery.
-According to Hearing Link, special hearing aids for conductive hearing loss can be helpful in patients who are not good candidates for surgery.
+The American Academy of Otolaryngology-Head and Neck Surgery notes that structural ear issues like holes, bone lesions, or tumors will require surgery to resolve.
+According to Hearing Link, special hearing aids for this type of hearing loss can be helpful in patients who are not good candidates for surgery.
 Your doctor will help you decide which course of treatment is best for you.